Learning to Open Your Life through the Practice of Hospitality

 This couple is outside all evening conversing and inviting anybody that comes by with joy and laughter and food.
 (The heart of the Southern table)

-My husband and I have even begun planning our trick or treating around this event.
+My husband and I have even begun planning our trick or treating around the event.
 Now, we let the kids do their trick or treating for a bit, and then we end up back at this neighbor’s house.

 Every year, my family is welcomed with open arms, in spite of the fact that we do not bring anything, and while we converse when we see them in the neighborhood, we mostly see them at Halloween.

-We are always welcome.
+But, we are always welcome.

 Jesus knew about the spirit and practice of hospitality.
 He welcomed all to come to the table.
 Jesus was a friend to tax collectors, thieves, prostitutes, and more.
 He did not just invite the socially acceptable, he invited all.